 |Essential oil||10 drops||$0.05|

 |Water||Fill up to the brim (about 615 oz)|

 |Total per recipe||640 oz = 5 gal (160 loads)||5.99|

 |Cost per load = $0.04|

-You might save around 16 cents each load of laundry if you make your own liquid laundry detergent.
-If you performed five loads of laundry each week, you would save more than $41 per year.
+You might save around 16 cents for each load of laundry if you make your own liquid laundry detergent.
+If you performed five loads of laundry each like, you would save more than $41 per year.

 How To Make Homemade Powder Laundry Detergent

 If you want to use powder detergent, you can continue to do so.
 When creating your own, you don’t have to use a liquid recipe.
 Making powder washing detergent is simple and inexpensive.